arcVaishali/LitterLens--Local-Litter-Insights/README.md

 - We were able to come up with a good idea which will have a good impact on our society and an actionable plan to implement it.
 - We were able to successfully deploy and create our app on streamlit in the given time period of this hackathon.

 ## What we learned
+- Collaborating with people.
+- Using community forums and reading documentations in a proper way.
+- Acquired experience with working on streamlit.
+- Acquired knowledge in machine learning.

 ## What's next for LitterLens-Local Litter Insights
+- We look forward to using a more powerful database like firebase instead of SheetDB and Google Sheets.
+- We anticipate incorporating this functionality into various localities to provide tailored litter distribution insights, analytics, and guidance on transitioning toward a more sustainable lifestyle.
+- We will add this feature as well by which the user can view the waste management system of other areas and can get insights.
+- Our objective is to further enhance the performance of our machine learning model.